DragnaCarta/Curse-of-Strahd-Reloaded/Appendices/Non-Player Characters.md

 <strong>Challenge</strong> 15<br>
 <strong>Proficiency Bonus</strong> +5<br>
 <hr>
-<p><strong><em>Indomitable.</em></strong> If Ithuriel would fail a saving throw, he can choose to succeed instead.
-If he does so, he is hindered until the end of his next turn.
-While hindered, he is slowed, can use one less reaction per round, and can't use his multiattack.
-(A creature can be hindered multiple times.
-Each additional time a creature is hindered, it loses an additional reaction (minimum zero).
-Other effects of being hindered don't stack.)</p>
 <p><strong><em>Innate Spellcasting.</em></strong> Ithuriel's spellcasting ability is Charisma (spell save DC 19).
 He can innately cast the following spells, requiring only verbal components:<br>
 At will: detect evil and good<br>
 1/day each: commune, raise dead</p>